PAST

 Watch the SAAM “Meet The Artist” here, where Thomas discusses Requiem for Charleston.

-Watch the panel discussion here, with with artists Alfredo Jaar, Sam Giliiam, E. Carmen Ramos and Lava Thomas.
+Watch the panel discussion here, with artists Alfredo Jaar, Sam Giliiam, and Lava Thomas, moderated by E. Carmen Ramos, Acting Chief Curator and Curator of Latino Art.

 Clouds of Joy, 2021, Tambourines, leather, suede, acrylic mirror, blue acrylic discs, ribbon, 48 x 137 in.